SalesforceCommerceCloud/commerce-sdk/README.md

 /**
  * Sample TypeScript code that shows how Commerce SDK can access Salesforce Commerce
  * APIs.
- */
+ *
+ * To learn more about the parameters please refer to https://developer.commercecloud.com/s/article/CommerceAPI-Get-Started */
 ​
 // Import the SDK in TypeScript